Welcome back to our second last edition of the garden blog for the Victorian Walled Garden of Kylemore Abbey for this year.

 To maintain & prune & feed:

-~ Tidy lawns of leaves and debris
+~ Tidy lawns of leaves to avoid rotting

-~ Power wash surfaces
+~ Power wash surfaces to prevent slippery surfaces

 ~ Feed spring cabbages with own liquid comfrey